Takeaways

-Smart Money -> 5 Smart Money Savings Habits to Start Now
+Read More: 5 Smart Money Savings Habits to Start Now

-What is a Financial Advisor?
+What Is a Financial Advisor?

 A financial advisor is a finance professional who offers financial advice to clients.
 The term financial advisor is an umbrella term typically used to describe a host of different finance professionals, including financial planners, tax advisors, certified public accountants, estate planners, and investment managers.
 However, the common theme among these professionals is that they help you make smart decisions with your money.

 Many financial advisors hold professional designations and certifications like a CPA, Series 7, Series 63, Series 6, CFA, or other designation.
 A critical distinction among financial advisors is that only Registered Investment Advisors (RIAs) have fiduciary standards.
 A financial advisor with fiduciary standards is legally obligated to act in your best interest.
-The Investment Advisors Act of 1940 dictates the professional standards for RAIs.
-The SEC or state securities officials regulate financial advisors.
-We recommend working with a true fiduciary so that they are continuously acting in your best interest.

-5 Milestones to Consult with a Financial Advisor
+5 Milestones to Consult With a Financial Advisor

 Financial advisors can help you craft solutions to dealing with big and small money issues.
 Here are five life and money events that might make you want to talk to a financial advisor immediately.